 - A strong dislike of one’s sexual anatomy

-- A strong desire for the physical sex characteristics that match one’s experienced gender16
+- A strong desire for the physical sex characteristics that match one’s experienced gender

-Under- or nonrepresentation of transgender individuals in population surveys is just one barrier to understanding social determinants and health disparities faced by this population.
+Under- or non-representation of transgender individuals in population surveys is just one barrier to understanding social determinants and health disparities faced by this population.
 More research is needed to better understand the causation of gender dysphoria as well as how to better support transgender individuals.
 The figure below depicts the estimated percentage of transgender adults living in the United States by race and ethnicity:

 Treatment of Gender Dysphoria

-There are many facets to treating gender dysphoria as well as the transition experience for trans individuals.18 The most common assumptions for treating gender dysphoria and transitioning are hormonal and surgical treatments.
+There are many facets to treating gender dysphoria as well as the transition experience for trans individuals.7 The most common assumptions for treating gender dysphoria and transitioning are hormonal and surgical treatments.
 However, these are not always the ultimate routes.
 There are several pathways a trans person can pursue to increase their quality of life.

-People who experience gender dysphoria seek care from their primary care providers, endocrinologists, and/or mental health providers.
-Gender dysphoria and transitioning are at times at the forefront of treatment, whereas other mental health concerns may take precedent.
+People who experience gender dysphoria can seek care from their primary care providers, endocrinologists, and/or mental health providers.
+Transitioning is at times at the forefront of treatment, whereas other mental health concerns may take precedent, like if they are experiencing depression or suicidal ideation.

 More and more, trans individuals are seeking care earlier than in adulthood or late adolescence due to increased awareness of gender dysphoria and representation of trans individuals, social acceptance, and continued access to care.
-When working with mental health and other allied healthcare providers, it is important to note there is no singular way of treating gender dysphoria and providers will pursue referrals in support of the trans person’s unique needs.19
+When working with mental health and other allied healthcare providers, it is important to note there is no singular way of treating gender dysphoria and providers will pursue referrals in support of the trans person’s unique needs.8

-Counseling Process for Gender Dysphoria & Transitioning
+The Counseling Process for Gender Dysphoria & Transitioning

-All mental health providers are expected to utilize gender-affirming care, maintain respect for the individual’s self-determination, and have a multicultural and social justice understanding of gender diversity in addition to the legal and medical aspects of care.18
+All mental health providers are expected to utilize gender-affirming care, maintain respect for the individual’s self-determination, and have a multicultural and social justice understanding of gender diversity in addition to the legal and medical aspects of care.7

 The main aspects to transitioning and gender dysphoria management in counseling will cover: